 Executive Summary

 We are excited to present ecoAmerica with our proposal for Salesforce implementation and website integration support.
-Since our company’s inception in 2008 we have been at the forefront of implementing and integrating Salesforce with Drupal based websites, email service providers and other applications to support the online fundraising, marketing and program work of nonprofit organziations.
+Since our company’s inception in 2008 we have been at the forefront of implementing and integrating Salesforce with Drupal based websites, email service providers and other applications to support the online fundraising, marketing and program work of nonprofit organizations.

 What We’re Proposing

-We propose that ecoAmerica move forward in a phased Salesforce implementation approach to support the MomentUs launch (currently scheduled for March 21st)
+We propose that ecoAmerica move forward in a phased Salesforce implementation approach to support the MomentUs launch (currently scheduled for March 21st).

 What’s in our Proposal

-Within this proposal we will address AIUSA’s specific requirements and how they translate from a SaaS solution to a best of breed model and we will provide more information on the features, benefits, and architecture of Springboard.
-We welcome the opportunity to discuss Springboard in more details, and to provide a demonstration of the power that comes with a best of breed approach, developed by industry experts and adopted by the most innovative online nonprofits.
+Within this proposal we will address ecoAmerica’s specific requirements and how they translate from a SaaS solution to a best of breed model and we will provide more information on the features, benefits, and architecture of Springboard.
+We welcome the opportunity to discuss Springboard in more detail, and to provide a demonstration of the power that comes with a best of breed approach, developed by industry experts and adopted by the most innovative online nonprofits.

 If you have any questions or comments, please feel free to contact us directly.